Ragashree1/Dictionary-Search/README.md

 ## Usage

-1. Go inside the main directory (prac)
-2. Start the development server: `npm start`
+1. Start the development server: `npm start`
-3. Open your browser and visit `http://localhost:3000`
+2. Open your browser and visit `http://localhost:3000`
-4. Enter a word in the search bar and press Enter to see the results.
+3. Enter a word in the search bar and press Enter to see the results.

 ## License